Notification, Protection, and a Voice.

 Marsy's Law for Wisconsin is a grassroots movement of a broad coalition of Wisconsinites working to create equal rights for victims of crime.

-Marsy’s Law for Wisconsin updates the 1993 victims rights constitutional amendment by giving victims new rights and strengthening existing ones.
+Marsy’s Law for Wisconsin updates Wisconsin's 1993 victims rights constitutional amendment by giving victims new rights and strengthening existing ones.

 Marsy’s Law does not impact the rights of the accused.
 It only ensures that victims have equal rights as the accused --nothing more, nothing less.